Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression

 \subsection{Structural State Symmetries}

-Let $\Pi = \langle \facts, \initialCondition, \goalCondition, \actions \rangle$ be a FOND task.
-A structural symmetry for~$\Pi$ is\footnote{We combine the definitions from \cite{shleyfman2015heuristics} and \cite{winterer2016structural} works.
+Let $\Pi = \langle \facts, \initialCondition, \goalCondition, \actions \rangle$ be a FOND planning task.
+A structural symmetry for~$\Pi$ is\footnote{We combine the definitions from \cite{shleyfman2015heuristics} and \cite{winterer2016structural}.
 The former defines structural symmetries for classical planning tasks in~STRIPS \citep{fikes1971strips}, while the latter defines them for FOND planning tasks in SAS+ \citep{backstrom1995complexity}.
-Since our work's running definition of FOND tasks uses~the STRIPS formalism, our formal definition of structural symmetries is an adaptation of~theirs.
-We use SAS+ in our implementation, and we talk about it later here.} a permutation $\sigma : \facts \sqcup \actions \to \facts \sqcup \actions$, such that:
+Since our work's running definition of FOND planning tasks uses~the STRIPS formalism, our formal definition of structural symmetries is an adaptation of~theirs.
+Finally, since we use SAS+ in our implementation, we also talk about it.} a permutation $\sigma : \facts \sqcup \actions \to \facts \sqcup \actions$, such that:

 \begin{enumerate} \item $\sigma = \sigma_\facts \sqcup \sigma_\actions$, where $\sigma_\facts : \facts \to \facts$ is a permutation of facts and $\sigma_\actions : \actions \to \actions$ is a permutation of actions; \item $\sigma(f) \in \goalCondition \Leftrightarrow f \in \goalCondition$; and \item $\{\sigma(f) : f \in \pre(a)\} = \pre(\sigma(a))$ and $\{\{\sigma(f) : f \in e\} : e \in \effs(a)\} = \{e : e \in \effs(\sigma(a))\}$, for each $a \in \actions$. \end{enumerate}